quickpod/gensyn/README.md

 ## 7. Authenticate

 > [!NOTE]
 >  It may take 1–3 minutes.
-Refresh if you see a blank or unreachable page.
+Just wait until you see this.

 1. Enter your email address
    ![image](https://github.com/user-attachments/assets/f43ef0c7-a743-4dd3-822d-ab172598e460)